OpenSourceEconomics/epp_topics/src/epp_topics/metrics_ml/sklearn_intro/screencast/slides.md

 - An aggregation strategy converts them into one score for the entire model

-- Only some aggregation strategies work for imbalanced data
+- Only some aggregation strategies work well for imbalanced data

 ---

-layout: center
+## layout: center
----

 # Precision Score

 <div class="grid grid-cols-2 gap-4">
 <div>